-Of course, the proponents of abandoning cars also avoid speaking about long overdue improvements to the lamentable condition of the social space in our neighborhoods.
-They do not bring up the 2,245% price inflation in the cost of housing taking place over that past 30 years while skytrain-and-towers were building.
+Of course, the proponents of abandoning cars altogether also avoid speaking about long overdue improvements to the lamentable condition of the social space in our neighborhoods.
+They do not bring up the 1,167% price inflation in the cost of housing taking place over that past 30 years while Skytrain-and-Towers were building.
 Finally, the alternative strategy—switching energy sources rather than abandoning cars—has never received a full public vetting.

-On the one hand switching fuels has a shadowy political future, since on the other hand, the dominance of our economy and politics by the petroleum and gas super-majors, along with the chemical industry and other derivatives will be over.
-Exploration, drilling, refining, gas stations, motor oil and replacement parts, repairs and manufacturing, all will suffer devastating falls in revenues.
-In addition, the end of demand for gasoline will remove competitive advantages for industries relying on petroleum by-products such as plastics and the petrochemicals.
+On the one hand switching fuels has a shadowy political future, since on the other hand, the petroleum and gas super-majors have dominated our economy and politics for the better part of a century.
+Along with the chemical industry and other derivatives, exploration, drilling, refining, gas stations, motor oil and replacement parts, repairs and manufacturing, all oil industry-related sectors will suffer devastating falls in revenue when electricity replaces oil as the major energy source.
+The end of high demand for gasoline will remove competitive advantages for industries relying on petroleum by-products such as plastics and the petrochemicals.
 Money flows from the oil lobby to re-elect sympathetic politicians will dry up.
-Thus, the real approaching cataclysm—denied by anyone too close to the oil economy—is the sunset of the fossil fuels and the waning influence of the petroleum conglomerates.
+Thus, the real approaching cataclysm—denied by anyone too close to the oil economy—is the sunset of fossil fuels and the waning influence of the petroleum conglomerates.

 The dawn of clean energy is also the advent of free energy—and that will prove to be the game changer.
-The change will be driven by the wide adoption of electric cars taking place as soon as production ramps up and EVs prove their mettle as an inexpensive consumer product.
-Then, the real proportion of the problem facing our cities will come into focus.
+The change will be driven by the wide adoption of electric cars taking place as soon as production ramps up, charging stations dot the landscape and EVs driving 200 miles per charge prove their mettle as an inexpensive consumer product.
+Only then will the real proportion of the problem facing our cities come into view.
 Blight will descend like Mana once everyone owns one, two or three EVs.
-When people realize just how economic electric cars can be, they will buy one for every occasion—winter, summer and long-distance vacations.
+When people realize just how economic electric cars can be, they will buy one for every occasion—winter, spring and long-distance summer vacations.
+When cars last as long as a 25 year mortgage it will seem natural to own cars to fit every family need.

-Electric vehicles cost 50% less to maintain and last twice as long as gasoline engine cars, making them four times more economical than the gas guzzlers.
-For example, EVs run on electric motors that assist in braking, saving ware and tear on breaking systems and pads.
-Moreover, these electric motors can be manufactured as interchangeable plug-in components making rebuilding and replacement more practical than repairing.
-Another critical component in the EV equation are the roof-top mounted solar panels.
-Once these reach consumer levels in pricing and the installation is paid for… EVs will run on free fuel.
+Electric vehicles cost 50% less to maintain and last twice as long as gasoline engine cars, making them four times as economical than the gas guzzlers.
+EVs run on electric motors that assist in braking, saving ware and tear on breaking systems and pads.
+Moreover, these electric motors can be manufactured as interchangeable plug-in parts making rebuilding and replacing more practical than repairing.
+Then, there is the transformational dimension in the EV equation: roof-top mounted solar panels.
+Once these reach consumer levels in pricing and every house has one… EVs will run on free fuel.

-The headwinds are here.
-But they are battering the entire industry sector that dominated the 20th century, controlling the world economy and triggering countless social, political and military conflicts.
-The rest of us should be bracing instead for an economic restructuring not seen since stables turned into motor pools in the 1920s.
+The headwinds are real—an entire industry sector dominating the 20th century is being put to pasture.
+We should brace for an economic restructuring not seen since stables turned into motor pools in the 1920s.

 THE ROAD TEST

 - We drove the Spark at 45 mph to optimize battery performance.
 The 1993 Miata travels at twice that speed for most of the way.
-The remainder of the time spent in the Spark was used sitting around waiting for the battery to recharge.
+The remainder of the time spent in the Spark involved sitting around a charging station waiting for the battery to load.

-- There is a dearth of places to charge EVs and not all chargers are the same.
-The Spark’s 100-mile battery will charge in 30-minutes in a Level 3 charger.
-Level 2 takes 3 hours.
+- There is a dearth of places to charge EVs and not all chargers are made the same.
+The Spark’s 100-mile battery will charge in 30 minutes in a Level 3 charger.
+Level 2 takes 3 hours or 180 minutes—six times longer.

 - L3 chargers were available in: Cloverdale BC; Seattle Premium Outlets WA; Tacoma Mall; and Walmart Supercenter in Woodland WA.
 Altogether we spent 5 hours waiting for the battery to charge at L2 hoses (collecting in aggregate 15 KWh) and 2 hours at L3 hoses (getting 75 KWh in total).

 - We travelled in late fall and donned wool blankets around our legs for nostalgia’s sake, and to keep the heating unit turned off.
 Heating the small car interior would have used up to 20% of the battery charge.
-Keeping the unit off caused windshield fog problems.
+However, with the heating unit off we experienced windshield fog problems.

 - The 100-mile battery is really a fair weather friend.
-The best way to use it is to charge at home overnight, then drive it exclusively on 90-mile round trips.
+The best way to use it is to charge at home overnight, drive for 90-miles then return home.

 - The good news is that the EV can charge for free using roof-top mounted solar panels.
 The bad news is that solar panels are not mass produced and therefore not cost efficient.
 The costs of a solar panel installation is still not recoverable over the service life of the array (20 years).
 When they are, watch out!

-- Coda: we paid twice as much for electrical charging as we would have paid for gas at the pump.
+- Coda: we paid twice as much for electrical charging along the way as we would have paid for gas at the pump.

 THE TAKE AWAY